nedkoff/GreeAC-DummyServer/Readme.md

 * start the Server with dotnet DummyServer.dll

 # Device Configuration
-For the Device Configuration use my ConfigTool. https://github.com/emtek-at/GreeAC-ConfigTool
+For the Device Configuration use ConfigTool. https://github.com/Hagakurje/GreeAC-ConfigTool